BitcoinDesign/Guide/guide/glossary/index.md

 ### Segregated witness (SegWit)

 Segregated Witness, or SegWit, is the name for a soft fork change in the transaction format of bitcoin.
 It was described in [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).
 It was intended to mitigate a blockchain size limitation problem that reduces bitcoin transaction speed.
 It does this by splitting the transaction into two segments, removing the unlocking signature (*witness* data) from the original portion and appending it as a separate structure at the end.
-The original section hold the sender and receiver data, and the new *witness* structure contain scripts and signatures.
+The original section holds the sender and receiver data, and the new *witness* structure contains scripts and signatures.

 ### Signature
 <div class="center" markdown="1">